joshuaprince/MultiBingo-MC/web/generation/goals_doc.md

 #### `id`
 A unique identifier for this goal.
 This is used for automatic activation only.

+#### `type`
+An optional "Goal Type" that implies that it may behave in a certain way.
+Current goal types are:
+- `default` - The default, regular goal to achieve.
+- `negative` - A goal of the type "Never X" that, if marked, blocks a bingo in its wake instead of counting towards one.

 ### Goal Sub-Nodes

 Each goal may have the following sub-nodes: